 - Composting reduces your household trash.
 Instead of decomposing organic greens and brown materials sitting in the trash can for up to a week, the kitchen scraps can start decomposing right away in the compost pile.

-- pail for the kitchen to collect scraps
+- A pail for the kitchen to collect scraps

-- spot in the yard for a pile
+- Spot in the yard for a compost pile or compost pit

 Getting started composting is SUPER easy.
 Once you’ve got your basic supplies, you’re ready to start.

-- Pick a spot for your pail.
+- Pick a spot for your indoor compost pail.
 I keep mine under my kitchen sink.

 - Tell your family the plan.
-You might want to leave the pail out for a couple of weeks to help everyone remember not to throw away those apple cores and banana peels.
+You might want to leave the pail out on the counter or near the garbage can for a couple of weeks to help everyone remember not to throw away those apple cores and banana peels.
 After a while, it will become second nature for everyone.

-- Pick a spot for your pile or compost bin.
+- Pick a spot for your outdoor compost pit or compost bin.
 You want it to be close enough to the house that it’s not a big deal to carry the pail out every day.
 Ours is right next to our vegetable garden.

 - Kitchen waste – Mainly produce trimmings.
-Think onion skins, celery roots (if you’re not re-growing them or saving them for chicken stock), apple cores, banana peels, and potato peels.
+Think onion skins, celery roots (if you’re not re-growing them or saving them for Chicken Stock), apple cores, banana peels, and potato peels, to name a few.

 - Coffee grounds